-In addition, differences between the average vehicle delays are also notable.
+In addition, differences between the average vehicle delay are also notable.
 Intuitively, the addition of trucks to the traffic flow should increase the average delay.
 Trucks are slower to change speed and, therefore, slow the vehicles behind them.
-Delay characteristics for three cases are shown in Figure 21.
-Figure 21 indicates that the addition of trucks does increase the average delay.
+Delay characteristics for three cases are shown in figure 20.
+Figure 20 indicates that the addition of trucks does in fact increase the average delay.
 Also, when the approaches are unequally loaded with trucks, the result is another increase in delay.
 Certainly the most challenging aspect of any scheduling scheme would be to minimize the delay for the worst-case scenario (unequal truck distribution), which we address next.